Z Wave vs Zigbee - Zigbee winner

 It’s a fair question.

-And a great deal of smarts products today do leverage Wi-Fi.
+And plenty of smart products today do leverage Wi-Fi.
 There are however several notable downsides.

-For starters, many of your traditional home products today already use Wi-Fi and by adding more you run the risk of congesting your home network and slowing things down.
+For starters, many of your traditional home products today already use Wi-Fi.
+By adding more you run the risk of congesting your home network and slowing things down.

 And, while Wi-Fi has a high data rate, it also consumes a lot of power.
 This makes Wi-Fi less than ideal for wireless smart home products that require batteries.
-Not a great experience when you have to swap out your products batteries every 3 weeks.
+Not a great experience when you have to swap out your product’s batteries every three weeks.

 And finally, maybe worst of all, if your Wi-Fi goes down, so does your smart home network.